falcon-computing/genome-release/docs/README.md

 This command only supports GATK 3.x in the current version, GATK 4.x support will come in future releases.

 ### `fcs-genome germline` Options
 The `germline` command performs alignment (using minimap2) and HaplotypeCaller (htc) in one single command.
-It generates a single BAM file and one single VCF file.
+It generates either a single VCF file with the option to generate a BAM file.

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |